[4 MIN READ]

 Almost everyone in the United States has been touched by heart disease in some way.
 It is the number one cause of death among men and women and affects nearly half of all adults.

-As one of our country’s leading health problems, you hear a lot about heart disease prevention.
-But what happens after you’re diagnosed?
+As one of our country’s leading health problems, we hear a lot about heart disease prevention.
+But what happens after a diagnosis?
 Are there ways to reverse the effects of heart disease?

 We sat down with Lori Tam, MD, medical director for the Women’s Heart Program at the Providence Heart Institute, to discuss steps you can take to improve your health after being diagnosed with heart disease.
 Read on to hear from Dr. Tam and her advice for boosting heart health.